Sosman1992/Reverse_Engineering_Week-1_Lab_report/README.md

 ## Mitigations

-- Deletions of files matching any of these hashes obtained from the scanning result
+- Deletions of files matching any of these hashes obtained from the scanning result from the VirusTotal website
 - Scan Windows machines for `system32\kerne132.dll`

 ## Evidence